 Program Description

 The Advanced Education Program in Prosthodontics is committed to educating and mentoring dentists who will become future leaders in the specialty of Prosthodontics.
-The program’s goals are to provide innovative and continuously evolving curriculum content.
-This in turn, develops students’ clinical decision-making and technical skills for treatment of highly complex prosthodontic needs.
-Our objective is to train expert clinicians with a sense of ethical responsibility and professionalism.
-The program strives to achieve these goals through the implementation of new advanced clinical practices and technologies in the field.
+The program’s goals are to provide innovative and continually evolving curriculum content, developing students’ clinical decision-making and technical skills for addressing highly complex prosthodontic needs.
+Our objective is to train expert clinicians with a strong sense of ethical responsibility and professionalism.
+The program strives to achieve these objectives by adopting advanced clinical practices and technologies in the field.

-The Advanced Education Program in Prosthodontics is a three-year program that fulfills all educational requirements of the Council on Dental Education of the American Dental Association and the American Board of Prosthodontics.
+The Advanced Education Program in Prosthodontics is a three-year program that fulfills all educational requirements set by the Council on Dental Education of the American Dental Association and the American Board of Prosthodontics.

 Program Strengths

-The program provides an unparalleled and wide range of clinical experiences that are unique to our institution based on a diverse patient population, strong didactic program and expert clinical faculty.
-The educational foundation is enhanced with a variety of research.
+The program offers an unparalleled and extensive range of clinical experiences distinctive to our institution, shaped by a diverse patient population, a robust didactic curriculum, and exceptional clinical faculty.
+Additionally, the educational foundation is enriched with various research opportunities.

 Eligibility for Licensure

-Completion of the CODA-accredited Advanced Education Program in Prosthodontics satisfies the training requirements for eligibility for participation in the board certification process for the American Board of Prosthodontics.
-Eligibility for dental licensure is based on pre-professional, professional, and post-graduate training and varies by state/jurisdiction.
-Candidates should check the state/jurisdiction regulations for dental licensure for the state(s)/jurisdictions(s) in which they are seeking licensure in order to ensure that they comply with all requirements.
+Completing the CODA-accredited Advanced Education Program in Prosthodontics satisfies the training requirements for eligibility for the American Board of Prosthodontics board certification process.
+Eligibility for dental licensure is based on pre-professional, professional, and post-graduate training and varies by state and jurisdiction.
+Candidates should check the state and jurisdiction regulations for dental licensure in the state(s)/jurisdictions(s) in which they seek licensure to ensure that they comply with all requirements.

 Admissions